 Many medications are literal lifesavers.
 They help people heal, and they reduce the symptoms of illnesses.
 They restore folks’ quality of life.
 However, they can pose their share of risks.
 For example, medication may be just as dangerous for children as antifreeze and cleaning products.
-In fact, Safe Kids Worldwide published a report in March 2019 showing that one child in the United States goes to the emergency room for medication poisoning every 10 minutes.
+In fact, Safe Kids Worldwide published a report in March 2020 showing that five children in the United States go to the emergency room every hour for medication poisoning.

 Then there’s child and teen misuse.
 A common scenario occurs when teens secretly take their parents’ powerful prescriptions to get high or to sell to schoolmates.
 Even over-the-counter medications can be dangerous.
 More than 120 contain dextromethorphan (DXM).
 Teens who ingest enough DXM can get high and experience serious effects.